-Overview of the Terms and Conditions of the USD Notes and the EUR Notes
+Overview of the Terms and Conditions of the Notes

 The following is an overview of certain information contained elsewhere in this Prospectus.
 It does not purport to be complete and is qualified in its entirety by the more detailed information appearing elsewhere in this Prospectus.
 Prospective investors should also carefully consider the information set forth in "Risk Factors" below prior to making an investment decision.
-Capitalized terms not otherwise defined in this overview have the same meaning as in the terms and conditions (for the purposes of this section, the "Conditions") of the USD Notes and/or the EUR Notes.
-See "Terms and Conditions of the USD Notes" and "Terms and Conditions of the EUR Notes" for a more detailed description of the USD Notes and EUR Notes, respectively.
+Capitalized terms not otherwise defined in this overview have the same meaning as in the terms and conditions (for the purposes of this section, the "Conditions") of the 2030 Notes and/or the 2048 Notes, as the case may be.
+See "Terms and Conditions of the 2030 Notes" and "Terms and Conditions of the 2048 Notes" for a more detailed description of the 2030 Notes and 2048 Notes, respectively.